a0920645685/websocket/README.md

 # websocket

-This is a web socket developed using php code
+This is a websocket developed using php code.